Master of Teaching—Special Education (Online)

 Designed specifically for working professional, this part-time program provides the flexibility you need to earn a master's degree while fulfilling the requirements for a professional license!

-- Paraprofessionals in general curriculum SPED classrooms who want to earn their professional teaching licenses
+- Paraprofessionals in general curriculum special education classrooms who want to earn their professional teaching licenses

-- Teachers in general curriculum SPED classrooms who need to convert a provisional license to a professional license and want to earn a master's degree while doing so
+- Teachers in general curriculum special education classrooms with a provisional license who need to convert to a professional license and want to earn a master's degree while doing so

-- Recent college graduates who have determined that working in a Special Education classroom is the right career move
+- Recent college graduates who have determined that working in a special education setting is the right career move

 Our Success Is Your Success